Best

 Sales

-Looking at the entire Hamilton-Burlington region, the 690 sales mark a 16.1% year-over-year and a 14.2% month-over-month decrease.
-Sales in the region have been consistently falling short of the long-term averages.
+Looking at the entire Hamilton-Burlington region, the 916 sales mark a 35.9% year-over-year and an 18.3% month-over-month increase.
+Sales in the region improved significantly compared to last October but are still short of the long-term average for October.

 New Listings and Inventory

-Hamilton’s new listings had been surging year-over-year over the past few months; however, this month’s 955 new listings were 1.1% below the new listings in August last year.
-Despite that, the inventory at the end of the month was 32% higher than last year.
-Hamilton’s real estate market had an inventory of 1,922 homes at the end of August 2024.
-Meanwhile, the market had 4.5 months of supply available at the end of August.
-The average number of days on the market for a home in Hamilton is 34.8 days.
+There were 1,193 new listings in the city of Hamilton’s housing market in October 2024, a 19.8% monthly decrease.
+The new listings were 4.4% lower than the new listings in October last year.
+The inventory at the end of the month was about 15% higher than last year.
+Hamilton’s real estate market had an inventory of 2,180 homes at the end of October 2024.
+Meanwhile, the market had 4.1 months of supply available at the end of October.
+The average number of days on the market for a home in Hamilton has decreased to 36.5 days from last month’s 40.2 days.

-Hamilton’s sales-to-new-listings ratio (SNLR) for the month was 44%, which is higher than the SLNR of 40% last month.
-An SLNR between 40% and 60% generally indicates balanced market conditions, meaning the market favours neither the sellers nor the buyers.
-Meanwhile, an SLNR below 40% suggests that the market is a buyer’s market.
+Hamilton’s sales-to-new-listings ratio (SNLR) for the month was 45%, increasing from last month’s 31%.
+An SNLR between 40% and 60% generally indicates balanced market conditions, meaning the market favours neither the sellers nor the buyers.
+Meanwhile, an SNLR below 40% suggests that the market is a buyer’s market, and an SNLR of over 60% suggests that it is a seller’s market.

 Property Types